vercel-community/rust/README.md

 ## Experimental Route Merge

 This feature allows you to bundle all of your routes into _a single_ deployed Vercel function.
-This has the additional benefit of you only needing to annotate a single `[[bin]]` in your `Cargo.toml`.
+Besides optimizing for cold starts, this has the additional benefit of you only needing to annotate a single `[[bin]]` in your `Cargo.toml`.

-Enable this feature via environment variable in your Vercel project.
+Enable this feature by setting the following environment variable in your Vercel project.

 ```shell
 VERCEL_RUST_EXPERIMENTAL_ROUTE_MERGE=true
 ```

-In case you are using workspaces (like `examples/route-merge` in this repo) an additional macro prefix has to be provided as an environment variable both locally and in your Vercel project.
+In case you are using workspaces (like `examples/route-merge` in this repository), an additional macro prefix has to be provided as an environment variable both locally and in your Vercel project.

 ```shell
 # Example for `vercel dev`